Serre's multiplicity conjectures

-In order for this definition to provide a good generalization of the classical intersection multiplicity, one would want that certain classical relationships would continue to hold.
+In order for this definition to provide a good generalization of the classical intersection multiplicity, one would want certain classical relationships to continue to hold.
 Serre singled out four important properties, which became the multiplicity conjectures, and are challenging to prove in the general case.
-(The statements of these conjectures can be generalized so that R/P and R/Q are replaced by arbitrary finitely generated modules: see Serre's Local Algebra for more details.)
+The statements of these conjectures can be generalized so that R/P and R/Q are replaced by arbitrary finitely generated modules: see Serre 2000 for more details.